forus-labs/forui/CONTRIBUTING.md

 Only the `Inter` font is loaded by default.

-### Blue Screen Test
+### Blue Screen Tests

+Blue screen tests are a special type of golden tests.
 All widgets should have a blue screen test.
-This uses a special theme that is all blue.
-It allows us to verify that custom/inherited themes are being applied correctly.
+It uses a special theme that is all blue.
+This allows us to verify that custom/inherited themes are being applied correctly.
 The resultant image should be completely blue if applied correctly, hence the name.

 Example
 ```dart